 What the Cursing Stones Meant in Ireland

 The cursing stones themselves were simple enough, and indeed several survive to this day.
-One or more round stones, resting in depressions on larger stones.
+One or more round stones, would rest in depressions on larger stones.
 They are of Neolithic origin and are considered to be a subset of the “cup-marked boulders” found across Europe.
-Sometimes known as bullauns (from the bowl-like depressions in which the stones rested), a common Christianisation of them was to remove the stones and use the depressions to hold holy water.
+Sometimes known as bullauns (from the bowl-like depressions in which the stones rested), a common Christianisation of the practice was to remove the stones and use the depressions to hold holy water.